 - No time!
 Her schedule every day is already maxed out.
 She doesn’t have more than an hour or two to work on a new project.

 - Motivation.
-While Lauren wants to earn a million dollars, sometimes she gets lazy and doesn’t feel like doing the work required to get it.
+While Lauren wants to earn a million dollars, sometimes she doesn’t feel like doing the work required to get it.

 Now for her ASSETS.
 What are the things working for Lauren?

 - Her friend Jamie, who owns a multi-million dollar Internet Marketing business.
 She is constantly launching new products and could be open to collaborating on some with Lauren.